mchellmer/nineteenseventytwo-server/README.md

      - boot into each pi or e.g. my router gui shows all pis with ip addresses and mac addresses for each
      - consider setting static ips via router or dhcp server
 3. Init console
+    - Updates/upgrades and install ansible/ansible vault on console host, generate secrets on server
+    - installs ansible and adds secrets to vault
+        - you will be prompted for the following so have them ready:
+            - a vault password - save this in order to access the vault
+              ```bash
+              # The following command will generate a random 32 character password
+              openssl rand -base64 32
+              ```
+            - the wifi hash from /etc/netplan/50-cloud-init.yaml.network.wifis.wlan0.access-points.<wifi name>.auth.password
+            - an ansible become password - this is the password some user ansible will run as, in these scripts it's for 'mchellmer'
+            - an ansible default ip address to setup egress to some ip
+   - Networking
+       - this disables automatic dhcp and sets static ip for console
+       - it preserves the wifi settings as long as correct hash provided in step 3
+   - Setup console via ansible
+       - this sets the ansible host as a dhcp server serving ip addresses to nodes
+       - configures ip tables for kubernetes traffic allowing bridge traffic between console and nodes

    - ```bash
      sudo apt update
      sudo apt install make